zesterer/chumsky/tutorial.md

 Another three combinators are introduced here:

-- `or` attempts to parse a pattern and, if unsuccessful, instead attempts another pattern
+- `choice` attempts each parser in a tuple, producing the output of the first to successfully parse

 - `to` is similar to `map`, but instead of mapping the output, entirely overrides the output with a new value.
 In our case, we use it to convert each binary operator to a function that produces the relevant AST node for that operator.